ZeroWang030221/Space-Efficient-Quantum-Algorithm-for-Elliptic-Curve-Discrete-Logarithms-with-Resource-Estimation/README.md

 elapsed_s
 ```

-The point-addition counter is not a closed-form formula.
-It builds reusable Qiskit circuits/instructions, recursively counts them in the `{CCX, CX, X}` basis, and then assembles larger repeated blocks such as multiplication, inverse multiplication, in-place division, in-place multiplication, square-minus, and the total Fig.14 point-addition block.
+The point-addition counter builds reusable Qiskit circuits, recursively counts them in the `{CCX, CX, X}` basis, and then assembles larger repeated blocks such as multiplication, inverse multiplication, in-place division, in-place multiplication, square-minus, and the total Fig.14 point-addition block.

 ---